 View Complete Service OverviewDiscover our specialized areas of information security

-Penetration Testing is a systematic method for assessing IT security through simulated attacks conducted by qualified security experts under controlled conditions.
-Unlike other security tests, the focus is on actively identifying and exploiting vulnerabilities to demonstrate their actual exploitability and risk potential.
+Penetration testing is a systematic method for evaluating IT security through simulated attacks conducted by qualified security experts under controlled conditions.
+Unlike other security tests, the focus is on the active identification and exploitation of vulnerabilities in order to demonstrate their actual exploitability and risk potential.

 A professional penetration test follows a structured, methodical approach consisting of several phases.
-The entire process is carefully planned and executed from initial planning to final reporting to ensure maximum value with minimal risks to operational business.
+The entire process is carefully planned and executed from initial planning through to final reporting, in order to deliver maximum value while minimizing risks to ongoing operations.

 10 and beyond

-The optimal frequency of penetration tests depends on various factors, including the criticality of your systems, regulatory requirements, change rates in your IT environment, and your overall risk profile.
-A well-thought-out strategy for regular testing is crucial to ensure continuous security posture.
+The optimal frequency of penetration tests depends on various factors, including the criticality of your systems, regulatory requirements, the rate of change in your IT environment, and your overall risk profile.
+A well-considered strategy for regular testing is essential to maintaining a continuous security posture.

-Selecting the right penetration testing service provider is crucial for the quality and value of test results.
-An experienced, professional provider can make the difference between a superficial review and an in-depth security analysis that uncovers actual risks and identifies concrete improvement opportunities.
+Selecting the right penetration testing service provider is critical to the quality and value of test results.
+An experienced, professional provider can make the difference between a superficial review and an in-depth security analysis that uncovers real risks and identifies concrete opportunities for improvement.

-During penetration tests, certain categories of vulnerabilities are regularly identified that are found in many organizations.
-Knowledge of these common security gaps enables proactive hardening and targeted improvement of security posture before they can be exploited by real attackers.
+Penetration tests regularly identify certain categories of vulnerabilities that are commonly found across many organizations.
+Awareness of these frequent security gaps enables proactive hardening and targeted improvement of the security posture before they can be exploited by real attackers.

 3 buckets, databases, or other cloud resources.

-Measuring the Return on Investment (ROI) for penetration tests is an important but challenging task.
-Unlike revenue-increasing measures, the value of penetration tests lies primarily in avoiding potential costs and risks.
-A thoughtful approach to ROI consideration helps quantify and communicate the business value of this important security measure.
+Measuring the return on investment (ROI) for penetration tests is an important but challenging task.
+Unlike revenue-generating measures, the value of penetration tests lies primarily in the avoidance of potential costs and risks.
+A well-considered approach to ROI analysis helps quantify and communicate the business value of this important security measure.

-Web Application Penetration Tests are specialized security assessments that specifically focus on the security of web applications.
-They differ from other penetration tests in their specific focus, methodology, and the types of vulnerabilities they aim to uncover.
+Web application penetration tests are specialized security assessments that focus specifically on the security of web applications.
+They differ from other penetration tests in their specific focus, methodology, and the types of vulnerabilities they are designed to uncover.

-10 and OWASP Testing Guide as standard reference.
+10 and the OWASP Testing Guide as a standard reference.

-Penetration Tests and Vulnerability Assessments are two complementary but different approaches to assessing IT security.
-While both aim to identify security vulnerabilities, they differ fundamentally in depth, methodology, objectives, and required resources.
-Understanding these differences is crucial to selecting the right method for your specific security needs.
+Penetration tests and vulnerability assessments are two complementary but distinct approaches to evaluating IT security.
+While both aim to identify security gaps, they differ fundamentally in depth, methodology, objectives, and required resources.
+Understanding these differences is essential for selecting the right method to meet your specific security needs.

 Discover how we support companies in their digital transformation